POptUS/POptUS/docs/logging.rst

 codes might require that users only provide a configuration data structure and will create a logger object on the user's behalf.

-Each code passes to its logger individual messages for logging and a potentially different verbosity level for each message.
+Each code passes individual messages to its logger with a potentially different verbosity level for each message.
 While warning and error log messages are always logged by |poptus|, the logger only logs those general and debug information messages whose verbosity level is compatible with the logger's